 Kim Cattrall says that she was allowed to choose the name of her character and decided on "Valeris", integrating "Eris", the name of the Greek goddess of strife and subtly hinting at her character's part in the grand scheme of the movie.

-When confronted with the fact that she is a shapeshifter, Martia says she thought she would "assume a pleasing shape."
-Like the title of the film, this is a reference to "Hamlet".
+Martia says she thought she would "assume a pleasing shape."
+Like the title of the film, this is a reference to William Shakespeare "Hamlet".
 In this case, the line comes from his "rogue and peasant slave" monologue.
 He states that the ghost of this father could be the devil, saying "The devil hath power to assume a pleasing shape."
 A demon could be assuming a pleasing shape, to trick him into wrongfully avenging his father's death upon his uncle.
-It is in this scene that he resolves to test his uncle's conscience with a play - a moment which provided the title for an earlier Star Trek (1966) production: Star Trek: The Conscience of the King (1966).
+Then he resolves to test his uncle's conscience with a play - a moment which provided the title for an earlier Star Trek (1966) production: Star Trek: The Conscience of the King (1966).
 The line possibly foreshadows the revelation of Martia's duplicity.

 After Kirk saves the Federation President he comments on some saying peace is "the end of history".
 Since Star Trek VI is an allegory of the end of the Cold War, this was likely a reference to Francis Fukuyama's well known 1989 article in The National Interest titled "The End of History", which was an examination of the post-Cold War world.